Sentencing: It all Comes Down to This

 It should not be this way.
 When someone hires a Lawyer for a Criminal case, they should hire someone who could talk the spots off of a leopard.
 If not, then they hired the wrong Lawyer.

-At the Sentencing, the Lawyer has about 5 seconds to get the Judge’s attention.
+At the Sentencing, the Lawyer has a very brief window to get the Judge’s attention.
 After that, the Judge’s attention is either held, or lost.
 And that’s the point of this section, and the real “point” in a Criminal case; it all comes down to this.
 Once the Lawyer takes the podium at Sentencing, it’s time to make that Judge look up and captivate him or her.
 In the world of persuasive speaking, you must first capture the listener’s attention.
 Then, you must begin persuading the listener to see things your way.
 A persuasive speaker will captivate the listener, and will influence his or her opinion.
 Hopefully, that influence will, in a Criminal case, extend to softening up the eventual outcome at the Sentencing.

 This is my playground.
 This kind of persuasive speaking defines me, both a person and as a Lawyer.
 To me, having these skills in top form is required if you’re going to take people’s money and try and make things better for them in a Criminal case.
 Beyond just having the skill set, any professional, in any endeavor, needs to continually practice and refine them.
 I do.
 And if the reader is wondering how I speak, you can get a pretty good idea by thinking about what you’ve been reading.